Dublin statistics: 1 January – 31 December 2022

 An interesting court case was issued in Germany in January 2021 and sets the protection threshold to a level that corresponds to the actual situation in Greece.
 According to this decision, returns to Greece are expected to put migrants at serious risk of degrading treatment due to inadequate living conditions for beneficiaries of international protection.
 The court also noted that the COVID-19 situation and restrictions pose additional hardship for refugees, specifically to access the labour market.
 This judgment seems to be in line with the case law of both the ECtHR and the CJEU that confirms that it is not necessary to show ‘systemic deficiencies’ for a transfer to be unlawful and that any source of risk is reason enough.

 Dublin returnees face serious difficulties both in re-accessing the asylum procedure and reception conditions (which is quasi inexistent) upon return.
-In fact, returnees face the risk being subject to onward refoulement to Turkey, following the designation of Turkey as a safe third country in 2021 (see Safe third country concept).
+In fact, returnees face the risk of being subjected to onward refoulement to Türkiye, following the designation of Türkiye as a safe third country in 2021 (see Safe third country concept).

 In another case, a beneficiary of international protection was returned from Germany to Greece at the beginning of July 2021.
-The asylum application which the beneficiary submitted before the German Authorities was rejected as inadmissible, since his case had already been examined by the Greek Asylum Service, which recognized he is a refugee, despite the fact that the person was never informed about that.
-Although, the Court accepted that living conditions for beneficiaries of international protection in Greece are “undoubtedly harsh” taking also into account that beneficiaries are not entitled to accommodation as provided in the case of asylum seekers, however, it assumed that healthy, single and young individuals would nevertheless somehow be able to survive under these conditions.
+The asylum application which the beneficiary submitted before the German Authorities was rejected as inadmissible, since his case had already been examined by the Greek Asylum Service, which recognised he is a refugee, even though the person was never informed about that.
+Although, the Court accepted that living conditions for beneficiaries of international protection in Greece are “undoubtedly harsh” also taking into account that beneficiaries are not entitled to accommodation as provided in the case of asylum seekers, it assumed that healthy, single and young individuals would nevertheless somehow be able to survive under these conditions.
 Upon his return, the beneficiary was handed to the Airport Police Department and was provided with a 10-day duration police note.
 According to this note, he should visit the Asylum Service to proceed with his case.
-Eight months after his arrival in Greece, no residence permit has been delivered, no health insurance and tax numbers have been issued, no action for accommodation has been taken, due to lack of identification documents.
+Eight months after his arrival into Greece, no residence permit has been delivered, no health insurance and tax numbers have been issued, no action for accommodation has been taken due to lack of identification documents.

-Finally, it should be mentioned that, applicants who are subject to the EU-Turkey statement .and left the islands, despite the geographical restriction imposed, will be returned to said island upon return in Greece from another Member State within the framework of the Dublin Regulation, in virtue of a 2016 police circular.
-Their application will be examined under the fast track border procedure, which offers limited guarantees.
+Finally, it should be mentioned that applicants who are subject to the EU-Türkiye statement and left the islands, despite the geographical restriction imposed, will be returned to said island upon return to Greece from another Member State within the framework of the Dublin Regulation, in virtue of a 2016 police circular.
+Their application will be examined under the fast-track border procedure, which offers limited guarantees.

 ECRE, ‘The Role of EASO Operations in National Asylum Systems’, 29 November 2019, available at: https://bit.ly/2x2uzzN.